OpenImageAnalysisGroup/MCCCS/README.md

 MCCCS is a system utilizing machine learning techniques for image processing and image analysis.

 Please refer to the MCCCS website (http://openimageanalysisgroup.github.io/MCCCS) for a general overview and details of the system.

+### Docker integration and execution on the Bash on Ubuntu on Windows 10 mode
-The Wiki (https://github.com/OpenImageAnalysisGroup/MCCCS/wiki) contains help and instructions on using MCCCS on the base of **docker**, further simplifying usage of MCCCS in case you are not using Linux or if you would like to use a test-environment that does not interfer with your remaining system.
+The Wiki (https://github.com/OpenImageAnalysisGroup/MCCCS/wiki) contains help and instructions on using MCCCS on the base of **Docker**, further simplifying usage of MCCCS in case you are not using Linux or if you would like to use a test-environment that does not interfer with your remaining system.
+The page also contains information on how to run MCCCS on the so called 'Bash on Ubuntu on Windows' mode of Windows 10.

 ### About